talentdeficit/erlang-dev/README.md

 ### synced directories ###

+* `SYNCED_DIRS`
     vagrant supports syncing (mirroring) directories on the host machine with directories on the virtual machine. `SYNCED_DIRS` is a list of 2 element arrays that map a directory on the host machine to a directory on the virtual machine. vagrant requires the directory on the virtual machine be specified as an absolute path. the host machine directories may be specified relative to the `Vagrantfile`

 ## license ##